CHARLES IVES MUSIC FESTIVAL – Tentatively October 7-12, 2020

 Featuring graduates of the Juilliard School and other major conservatories as Artist-Faculty

-New Applicants – Upon confirmation that we will proceed with the program in October, we will ask currently enrolled participants to recommit and simultaneously reopen our online application for those new, interested applicants who did not previously apply.
+Stay tuned – If feasible, we hope to hold a modified in-person program this October and will make an announcement shortly.
+In the event we are able to proceed, we will ask currently enrolled participants to recommit and simultaneously reopen our online application for those new, interested applicants who did not previously apply.
 Please email us at email@example.com anytime with questions about the application process or the festival.

 Stay positive, look forward – There will be a moment in the future when we come together to make music.
 We will do everything possible to make that moment as rewarding and meaningful as possible.